psdwizzard/Lora-Toolkit/README.md

 Steps:
 1. **Select Image and Text Files Folder**:
    - Click the **Browse** button to choose the directory containing your images and corresponding `.txt` files.
+   - The tool will now process files in the selected directory and all its subfolders.
    - Each image should have an accompanying `.txt` file with the same name (e.g., `image1.png` and `image1.txt`).
 2. **Enter Project Name**:
    - Provide a name for your project.
 This will be used as the title of the website and the main HTML file (e.g., `MyProject.html`).